-About 85% of the time, school staff will testify that their program is BEST for the child.
+In a due process hearing and subsequent litigation, school staff will testify that their program is BEST for the child.
 (Note: School staff can and do use the word "BEST" - but parents cannot.)

-4. Parents must have strong knowledgeable experts in special educaton litigation - and experts must never use the terms "best" or "maximizing potential."
+4. Parents must have strong knowledgeable experts in special educaton litigation - and these experts must never use the terms "best" or "maximizing potential."

 Experts must be willing to advise the IEP team, Hearing Officer, or Judge about the inadequacies of the public school program and the adequacies of parent program.

 The Second Circuit decision in Walzak v.
 Florida Free Union School District is available in The Law Library.
 To understand these concepts - FAPE v. maximizing or "best" - read the U. S. Supreme Court decision in Board of Education v.
 Amy Rowley.